Skip to content

 Working Directory

-The server looks for mods/ relative to the current working directory.
+The server looks for game/ relative to the current working directory.
 Make sure to run from the project root:

 ./build/bin/rawframe_server